RoboLoco2017/2018-Code-Base/jetson/README.md

 ## Rules of Thumb
----
 The following instructions are somewhat complex and assume some Linux and Jetson familiarity.
-They are general guidelines and not all the details are listed in any particular steps.
+They are *general guidelines* and not all the details are listed in any particular steps.
 There are harmful consequences if some of these steps are done incorrectly, including overwriting good work or damaging the operating system.
 Thus, if you don't understand something or don't know how to procede, **ask for help** from someone else or a mentor!

 ## Operating System Setup
----
 - A Jetson [TX1](https://elinux.org/Jetson_TX1) or [TX2](https://elinux.org/Jetson_TX2) must fully power on when the power button is pressed.
 - It must be flashed with the Nvidia's [Jetpack SDK](https://developer.nvidia.com/embedded/jetpack), 3.1 for the TX1 or 3.2 for the TX2, to install the base L4T operating system and associated drivers.
 - **If using the [Orbitty Carrier Board]**(connecttech.com/product/orbitty-carrier-for-nvidia-jetson-tx2-tx1/), the Jetson must be flashed additionally with CTI's [L4T support package](connecttech.com/product/orbitty-carrier-for-nvidia-jetson-tx2-tx1/) to install their specific packages.